boardcon/EM3566/docs/source/software.rst

 5.11 RS485
 ^^^^^^^^^^^

-Connect the RS485 ports of Board A and B with the test line.
+Connect the RS485 ports of Board A and B with the test cable.

 .. figure:: ./image/EM3566_SBC_Android11_figure_55.png
    :align: center
    :alt: Connect Board A and B

 Open **cmd.exe** of PC (Path: :file:`Test/cmd.exe`).
 After power on, the PC will report that found new hardware if it never install the usb adb driver :file:`tools/adb`.
 At this time user need to click **InstallADB(x64).bat** or **InstallADB(x86).bat** to install.
-After install driver, copy the file **com** to windows C:\Users\Administrator, then execute the commands at cmd.
+After install driver, copy the file **com** to :file:`windows C:/Users/Administrator`, then execute the commands at cmd.

 .. code-block::